Cruhrup/DailyReport/README.md

 6. On section `Device list to run script on`, add or remove the variables you just created in steps 1-5 to their appropriate list

+7. On section `EMAILER`, replace `Application(Client)_ID_HERE` and `Client_Secret_Value_HERE` with the values obtained during the Azure app registry step during step 4 of Setup

+8. On section `EMAILER`, replace `TENANT_ID_HERE` with the value obtained during the Azure app registry step during step 4 of Setup

+9. In order to obtain the oauth token for O365 communication, you will need to first generate an authentication request.
+In order to do so, uncomment the `if account.authenticate` statement then run this by doing `python3 Devicelist.py`.
+Once done, you should see a token called `o365_token.txt` appear in your working directory.
+This token will then be passed to Docker during the imagine build process (See Dockerfile) for authentication to the O365 API

-7. Done!
-To run, open command prompt, navigate to the folder of the script, and execute `python3 Daily_Report.py > Daily_Report.txt`
+10. Done!
+To run, open command prompt, navigate to the folder of the repository, and execute `docker build -t daily_report .` to build the Docker image from the Dockerfile.
+Lastly, run `docker run -dp 3000:3000 daily_report` which will start the container build process with this image.
+Once the script is done executing, you will receive an email with the results and the Docker container will exit

-#### Example Output
+#### Example Daily_Report Output

 <details><summary>Daily_Report.txt</summary>
 <p>